WSRZ-FM

-WSRZ-FM (107.9 MHz) is a commercial radio station licensed to Coral Cove, Florida, and serving the Sarasota - Bradenton area.
-It has a classic hits radio format and is owned by iHeartMedia, Inc. The studios are on Fruitville Road in Sarasota.
+WSRZ-FM (107.9 FM) is a commercial radio station licensed to Coral Cove, Florida, United States, and serving the Sarasota and Bradenton areas.
+It has a classic hits format and is owned by iHeartMedia, Inc. The studios are on Fruitville Road in Sarasota.

-WSRZ-FM is a Class C2 FM station with an effective radiated power (ERP) of 47,000 watts.
 The transmitter is off North Tamiami Trail (U.S. Route 41) at Florida Route 681 in Nokomis.
-WSRZ-FM broadcasts using HD Radio technology.
-Its HD2 digital subchannel rebroadcasts the Hot AC programming of sister station WSDV 1450 AM.
+WSRZ-FM broadcasts using HD Radio technology; its HD2 digital subchannel rebroadcasts the hot AC programming of WSDV.